amazeeio/docs/step_by_step_guides/get_your_drupal_site_hosted_on_amazeeio.md

 It's time to install Drupal and test the site in your browser!
 Again best and easiest done via Drush, this time via `drush site-install`

     🔨 drupal@amazee_io.docker.amazee.io:~/public_html (dev)$ drush site-install

     You are about to DROP all tables in your 'drupal' database.
 Do you want to continue? (y/n): y

     Starting Drupal installation.
 This takes a while.
 Consider using the --notify global option.
     sh: 1: /usr/sbin/sendmail: not found
     Installation complete.
 User name: admin  User password: rWYwHTxCK4 Unable to send email.
 Contact the site administrator if the problem persists.
     Congratulations, you installed Drupal!

-Thats it!
+That's it!
 Now visit the URL you defined for you Docker Container in your browser and you should see a fresh installed Drupal Site.
-In this example this is `http://amazee_io.docker.amazee.io`
+In this example, this is `http://amazee_io.docker.amazee.io`

 Congratulations!
 You just created your first amazee.io Drupal Site!